Intro

 |

-struct holds all the resources that will be made available to the
+The Process struct holds all the resources that will be made available to the

-systems that are registered with schedule
+systems that are registered with schedule.

-function is called on _process
+Finally the execute function is called on _process, providing the delta

 resource with a new value and executing all the systems.